BayesWitnesses/m2cgen/README.md

 ```

 ## FAQ
-**Generation fails with `RuntimeError: maximum recursion depth exceeded` error.**
+**Q: Generation fails with `RuntimeError: maximum recursion depth exceeded` error.**

-If this error occurs while generating code using an ensemble model, try to reduce the number of trained estimators within that model.
+A: If this error occurs while generating code using an ensemble model, try to reduce the number of trained estimators within that model.
 Alternatively you can increase the maximum recursion depth with `sys.setrecursionlimit(<new_depth>)`.